QFax/indiana2/project_plan.md

         - `GEMINI_API_KEYS`: A comma-separated list of Gemini API keys for round-robin usage.
         - `AUTH_KEY`: An optional, dedicated key for client authentication.
         - `RETRY_DELAY_SECONDS`: The fixed delay (in seconds) for retrying "Model Overloaded" errors.
+        - `MAX_RETRIES`: The maximum number of retries for "Model Overloaded" errors.
+A value of `0` indicates indefinite retries.
         - `PORT`: The port for the proxy server.
         - `UPSTREAM_URL`: The base URL for the Gemini API (e.g., `https://generativelanguage.googleapis.com`).
         - `REPORTING_PATH`: The subpath for the JSON reporting endpoint.